When you first went freelance, you probably had two ideas that you were a little bit thrilled about.

-Some freelancers are super-organised, with easy-to-access spreadsheets and to-do lists setting out exactly what needs to be done, when, and in what order.
+Some freelancers are super-organised, with easy-to-access spreadsheets and to-do lists setting out precisely what needs to be done, when, and in what order.

-Others operate in a state of constant panic, unsure of what they’ve promised certain clients, and constantly on the backfoot, reacting to demands of “Why haven’t you delivered what you promised yet?” with feverish apologies, a flurry of excuses and a desperate search for that two-month old email that had all the details.
+Others operate in a state of constant panic, unsure of what they’ve promised satisfied clients, and always on the backfoot.
+They might react to demands of “Why haven’t you delivered what you promised yet?” with feverish apologies, a flurry of excuses and a desperate search for that two-month-old email that had all the details.

 So yes, we know it’s a pain, and you’d rather be creating beautiful things than doing boring admin.
 But actually, it never takes as long to organise yourself as you think it will.